 Although similar in presentation, the cause of both EAMC and nocturnal cramps differ.

-Unfortunately, the exact cause of a cramp is not fully understood but there are a number of hypothesis for both EAMC and nocturnal cramps as outlined below.
+Unfortunately, the exact cause of a cramp is not fully understood, but there are several hypotheses for both EAMC and nocturnal cramps, as outlined below.

 What Causes Exercise-Associated Muscle Cramps (EAMC)?

 - Overuse fatigues the affected muscle and reduces fibre lengthening between contractions.

 - Dehydration and altered electrolyte imbalance secondary to extensive sweating.
 This may be the primary cause or contribute to causing your cramps.

 - Incomplete recovery from a previous episode of cramping.

 - If resting muscle length is short, the muscle can be predisposed to cramping.
 A fatigued muscle can exacerbate this.